Selective Randomization Inference for Adaptive Experiments: Adaptive Multi-stage Experiments

 The first distinguishing feature of our setup is that recruitment is modelled as a random event.
-In the clinical trials and causal inference literature, it is usually assumed (implicitly) that the recruited units are fixed.
-However, in adaptive experiments such as enrichment trials, recruitment decisions can depend on previously observed data.
+In the clinical trials and causal inference literature, it is usually assumed implicitly that the recruited units are fixed.
+However, in adaptive experiments such as enrichment trials, recruitment decisions can depend on previously observed data \revd{as well as the covariates $X$ of the units in the recruitment pool}.
 To incorporate this, we model the indices of units participating in each stage as the random sets $R_1, \ldots, R_K \subseteq [n]$.
 To simplify the problem, we do not consider longitudinal studies with patient follow-up over multiple time points in this work and assume that each unit can be included into the trial at most once, so $R_1,\ldots, R_K$ are disjoint.
 This distinguishes our set-up from sequential multiple assignment randomized trials (SMART), where the same participants pass through multiple stages and receive interventions/treatments that can be adapted to their own past outcomes \parencite{almirall_introduction_2014}.
 The covariates and potential outcomes of participants at stage $k$ are denoted by $X_{R_k}$ and $Y_{R_k}(\cdot)$, respectively.
-Denote ${R= \cup_k R_k}$, $R_{[k]} = \cup_{j=1}^k R_k$ and $R^C = [n]\setminus R$.
+Denote ${R= \cup_k R_k}$, $R_{[k]} = \cup_{k'=1}^k R_{k'}$ and $R^C = [n]\setminus R$.